 Browse any tourism brochure for Croatia and you would be forgiven for thinking that Dubrovnik, with its UNESCO Old City, Game of Thrones locations, and huge numbers of cruise passengers is the country’s capital.

 But in fact, Croatia’s capital and largest city, Zagreb, lies 400 km away in the northwest of the country.
-Its rich history, impressive architecture, multiple cultural spaces, and excellent connectivity means it deserves to be one of Europe’s favourite destinations for a great value city break.
+Its rich history, impressive architecture, multiple cultural spaces, and excellent connectivity mean it deserves to be one of Europe’s favourite destinations for a great value city break.

 Here are my top 10 must-see suggestions: